Foster Youth Postsecondary Education Access and Success Act

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the intellectually bankrupt minds in Congress.
+Another exercise in legislative theater, courtesy of the intellectually bankrupt members of Congress.
 Let's dissect this farce, shall we?

-**Main Purpose & Objectives:** The Foster Youth Postsecondary Education Access and Success Act (HR 7463) claims to increase support for foster youth pursuing postsecondary education by amending the Social Security Act.
+**Main Purpose & Objectives:** The Foster Youth Postsecondary Education Access and Success Act (HR 7463) claims to increase support for foster youth pursuing postsecondary education by amending section 477 of the Social Security Act.
 How noble.
-I'm sure it has nothing to do with the fact that these politicians want to appear compassionate while lining their pockets with campaign donations from education lobbyists.
+In reality, it's a shallow attempt to pacify the conscience of lawmakers who have consistently failed to address the systemic issues plaguing the foster care system.

-**Key Provisions & Changes to Existing Law:** The bill increases the maximum education and training voucher amount from $5,000 to $12,000, because clearly, throwing more money at a problem is always the solution.
-It also adds some vague language about providing "greater support" for foster youth, which I'm sure will be implemented with all the efficiency of a bureaucratic nightmare.
-The Secretary of Health and Human Services will develop model guidance for states to implement these changes, because we all know how well government agencies are at creating effective guidelines.
+**Key Provisions & Changes to Existing Law:** The bill increases the maximum education and training voucher amount from $5,000 to $12,000, because throwing more money at a problem always solves it, right?
+It also adds some vague language about providing "greater support" for foster youth, which is code for "we'll get around to it eventually."
+The Secretary of Health and Human Services is tasked with developing model guidance for states, because clearly, they need more bureaucratic red tape to navigate.

 Related Topics